Machine-learning based flow field estimation using floating sensor locations: Methods

 \subsection{Datasets}

-For the validation of the present method, here two kinds of flow are prepared: two-dimensional forced HIT and two-dimensional ocean currents.
+For the validation of the present method, here three kinds of flow are prepared: the two-dimensional flow around a circular cylinder, the two-dimensional forced HIT, and the two-dimensional ocean currents.
 Some details on these fields are explained in this subsection.